The Delta Air Lines Foundation Commits $250,000 to New Kent YMCA

 Rendering of Kent YMCA opening in September 2019.

-The grant will support the Y’s new Kent location opening this September.
+The grant will support the Y’s new Kent location opening September 14, 2019.

 KENT, WA – The YMCA of Greater Seattle is one step closer to opening its newest branch in Kent, WA.
 The Delta Air Lines Foundation committed a quarter million dollars, helping the Kent Y reach 95 percent of its $36.6 million fundraising goal.